Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

 As a secondary broad trend, we observe that decreasing $h_2$ (which, for our definition of $h_2$, corresponds to increasing the overlap between successive sequences) can again increase the median accuracies of the clusterings.
-In order to better illustrate this behaviour, in Figure~\ref{fig:ts1-synthetic-accurcy_plot} we have plotted the dependence of the average (median) accuracy $\overline{\mathrm{TA}}$ from Table~\ref{table:ts1} on the value of $h_2$ for different (increasing) values of $h_1 \geq 30$.
+In order to better illustrate this behaviour, in Figure~\ref{fig:ts1-synthetic-accurcy_plot}, we have plotted the dependence of the average (median) accuracy $\overline{\mathrm{TA}}$ from Table~\ref{table:ts1} on the value of $h_2$ for different (increasing) values of $h_1 \geq 30$.
 The average accuracy $\overline{\mathrm{TA}}$ displays a generally increasing trend as a function of decreasing $h_2$, with increasing steps in the background accuracy level as $h_1$ is itself increased.
 We note that decreasing $h_2$ has a particularly pronounced effect on the average accuracy for the 1- and 2-year datasets.
-We attribute this behaviour to the data augmentation effects associated with decreasing $h_2$ i.e.~increasing the overlap between successive sequences, which generates a greater number of sequences used as an input to the clustering algorithm for the same underlying data.
-All else being equal, the k-means clustering algorithm is a data-hungry method, benefitting in terms of performance when supplied with more data, and decreasing $h_2$ allows us to achieve this which can be particularly beneficial in small data environments such as the reduced 1- and 2-year reduced datasets.
+We attribute this behaviour to the data augmentation effects associated with decreasing $h_2$, i.e.,~increasing the overlap between successive sequences, which generates a greater number of sequences used as an input to the clustering algorithm for the same underlying data.
+All else being equal, the k-means clustering algorithm is a data-hungry method, benefitting in terms of performance when supplied with more data, and decreasing $h_2$ allows us to achieve this, which can be particularly beneficial in small data environments, such as the reduced 1- and 2-year reduced datasets.

+Regarding the more limited investigation in \citeauthor{horvath2021clustering}, Section~3.4, we agree with the statements regarding $h_1$ and $h_2$ therein and have provided results to support this.
+Choosing values for $h_1$ and $h_2$ in real-world settings depends on the objective and is more of an art than a science.
+Although accuracy generally increases with $h_1$ due to the increased distributional information available, regimes cannot be distinguished on timescales much smaller than $h_1$.
+Therefore, $h_1$ should not be significantly larger than the timescale of interest in a real-world study.
+There are fewer tradeoffs involved with $h_2$.

-Having studied how the accuracy of the clustering results depend on the hyperparameters $h_1$ and $h_2$, we now turn to investigating the performance of our proposed sWk-means method applied to multidimensional time series data.
+Having studied how the accuracy of the clustering results depends on the hyperparameters $h_1$ and $h_2$, we now turn to investigating the performance of our proposed sWk-means method applied to multidimensional time series data.